nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

    -nInd 15 -fai $DIR/Ref_rename.fa.fai -doMajorMinor 1 -doMaf 1 -minInd 5
 ```

-Note: You can always use bams as input but you need to recalculate the likelihoods (with `-GL` as before), which is redundant unless
+Note: You can always use bams as input but you need to recalculate the genotype likelihoods (with `-GL` as before), which is redundant unless
-you want to change the filtering parameters, genotype likelihood model, etc.
+you want to change the filtering parameters, genotype likelihood model, etc. MAF estimation uses the GLs.

 <details>